slerman12/UnifiedML/README.md

 *Note:* ```RL=false``` sets training to standard supervised-only classification.
 Without ```RL=false```, an additional RL phase joins the supervised learning plase s.t. ```reward = -error```.
 Alternatively, and interestingly, ```supervise=false``` will *only* supervise via RL ```reward = -error``` (**experimental**).

+[comment]: <> (The latent optimization could also be done over a learned parameter space as in POPLIN &#40;Wang and Ba, 2019&#41;, which lifts the domain of the optimization problem eq. &#40;1&#41; from Y to the parameter space of a fully-amortized neural network.
+This leverages the insight that the parameter space of over-parameterized neural networks can induce easier non-convex optimization problems than in the original space, which is also studied in Hoyer et al. &#40;2019&#41;.)

 Train accuracies can be printed with ```agent.log=true```.

 Evaluation with exponential moving average of params can be toggled with ```ema=true```.